Human Activity Recognition in an Open World: Open World Learning Protocol for HAR

 As noted in Figure~\ref{fig:owhar}, these three subtasks may be completed separately by different processing modules or together by one or two modules.
 The important underlying design is that these subtasks share information with one another and tend to be performed sequentially as ordered here, especially when the novelty of interest is in the class activities.

 As part of updating the predictor's internal state, external feedback may be leveraged, when possible, that is either provided from human annotators as in active learning, or from other predictors.
 Feedback from human annotators could be labels of the detected unknown classes, labels of notably incorrect samples in the known classes, or some other signal of performance informed by human annotators.
 Feedback from predictors can be similar or even more nondescript signals of feedback.
 To properly use this external feedback is a subtask in itself as sometimes the feedback may be in a form that does not directly relate to internal mappings of classes or may even contain noise.
-As mentioned in Section~\ref{sec:feedback_request}, the predictor may request an ordered prioritization of the samples for feedback.
 The partial feedback of input samples results in semi-supervised updating of the predictor's internal state.